DerbyDemo.java

 Show output

-4. Now make sure you have the JAVA_HOME environment variable set to where you installed the JDK.
+4. Also check that you have the JAVA_HOME environment variable set to where you installed the JDK.

 6. Test your setup: Open a new command line window and try this command: